wwl2755/LearnedKV_Artifact/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

 sh generate_datasets.sh
-// all datasets will be stored in datasets directory
 ```
+all datasets will be stored in datasets directory

 ## 4. LearnedKV with RocksDB
 ```
-mkdir db
 cd learned-LSM
-sh run.sh
 ```
+Then check README.md in the directory

 ## 5. Other KV stores (HashKV, Bourbon, Learned Index, B+-Tree)